 Mission San Rafael Arcángel is located in the town of the same name, about two blocks up from 3rd Street, the main downtown road.
-There is street parking so it shouldn’t it be hard to find a spot.
+There is street parking, so it shouldn’t be hard to find a spot.

 Outside of the mission is the mission bell and the statue of Father Serra that is at every mission.
 There was also a sign that talked about the mission’s history and how the new building fits into the history.

 My favorite part was the old wood beam that hung right next to the mission chapel with an old bell hanging from it.

 The chapel was open when I went, and it was nice and small.

 It is still an active church, so there were pews there and a person getting stuff ready for service.

 I spent only about 5 minutes looking around and taking pictures before heading back out.

 I also went into the big church to look, but there was an event happening, so I stuck my head in for a few minutes then exited that as well.